Important Safety Information

 Hypersensitivity reactions, including anaphylaxis, are possible.
 Advise patients who self-administer to immediately report symptoms of hypersensitivity, including angioedema, chest tightness, hypotension, generalized urticaria, wheezing, and dyspnea.
 If symptoms occur, discontinue IDELVION and administer appropriate treatment.

-Development of neutralizing antibodies (inhibitors) to IDELVION may occur.
+The formation of neutralizing antibodies (inhibitors) to Factor IX has been reported with IDELVION.
 If expected Factor IX activity plasma levels are not attained or bleeding is not controlled with appropriate dose, perform an assay to measure Factor IX inhibitor concentration.
 Factor IX activity assay results may vary with the type of activated partial thromboplastin time reagent used.

 Thromboembolism (eg, pulmonary embolism, venous thrombosis, and arterial thrombosis) can occur when using Factor IX-containing products.
 In addition, nephrotic syndrome has been reported following immune tolerance induction in hemophilia B patients with Factor IX inhibitors and allergic reactions to Factor IX.